 Being an ISBCE Scholar is important to Tolieth because the words “race reconciliation” resonate strongly with her.
 While she prefers to be behind the scenes, she steps forward to bring people together through her music and worship.

 The reputation for developing ministerial leaders is what first attracted Casey Johnson to Gordon-Conwell.
 Coming from an area in Tennessee where women were not prominent in seminary circles, Casey found that GCTS would open doors and opportunities that she might not have access to otherwise.

 Reputation and word of mouth introduced Jaronzie to Gordon-Conwell, but her long-standing interest in the roots of Black religion drew her to the ISBCE.
-Within the Institute, she found exciting coursework in an academic setting with others who were interested in the potential for dialogue, research, and ultimately, growth.
+Within the Institute, she’s found exciting coursework in an academic setting with others who are interested in the potential for research, collaboration and ultimately, growth.

-Jaronzie’s calling and vocation lies in educating others and has a particular passion for interpreting the Word.
-She appreciates the Biblical foundations that are still stressed at GCTS at a time when so much history and culture is being lost.
-Her experiences have caused her to recognize the need to look at the spiritual well-being of the community and that the Black church continues to contribute to its communities in a positive manner.
+Jaronzie’s calling and vocation are rooted in education with a particular passion for interpreting the Word.
+She appreciates the Biblical foundations that are a hallmark of GCTS training.
+Her experiences have led her to recognize the need to address the spiritual health of the Black community by deepening the interaction between social analysis and scriptural exegesis.

 Having finished a certificate in theological studies at Bethel Seminary of the East, waiting on God’s timing to further her education led her to GCTS in ISBCE’s inaugural class of Scholars.
 The existence of the Institute was a key factor for her because to have a program explicitly centered on the Black Christian Experience proved that “our worship and dynamic experience transcends our community”.